harvard-huit/salesforce-person-updates/README.md

 ## Development Notes

-In order to work this locally, you'll need:
+In order to run this locally, you'll need:

-### Apikey to the PDS
+### Apikey to the PDS and or HR Departments API

 TODO: link to the PDS request form

 ### Test Salesforce instance

-A sandbox or development or scratch Salesforce instance.
+A sandbox or development or scratch Salesforce instance and an admin-level integration user.

 ### .env file

 A `.env` file is the best way to work on this locally.
-In a deployed version, these would be defined in the ansible_vars files.
+Otherwise you'll need to have the data in an accessible dynamo table + secrets manager.

-The file would look like:
+A local file would look like:
 ```
+LOCAL="True"
 STACK="developer"
 PDS_APIKEY="<PDS Apikey>"
 DEPT_APIKEY="<Departments API Apikey>"

-DEBUG="True"
+DEBUG="False"

 SF_USERNAME="<your salesforce username>"
 SF_PASSWORD="<your salesforce password>"